 IPA vs RPA: What is the difference?05 May 2021

 Technology is rapidly evolving and bringing luxury to our lives.
-Advanced technologies like Artificial Intelligence (AI), Internet of Things (IoT), Machine Learning (ML), data analytics, computer vision and blockchain are altering business management.
+Advanced technologies like Artificial Intelligence (AI), Internet of Things (IoT), Machine Learning (ML), data analytics, computer vision, and blockchain are altering business management.
 Robots are one of the great results of these technological advancements.
-The automation in the work is increasing their popularity in commercial and personal applications.
+Automation in the workplace is increasing its popularity in commercial and personal applications.
 Businesses are adopting robotic innovations to reduce the workforce while improving productivity and time consumption in completing particular tasks.

 Due to their efficiency and accuracy, robots are becoming an essential part of our daily lives.
 Software robots are contributing towards transforming our lives.
 Software robotic applications are carrying out digital tasks quickly and accurately.
 The need for the human workforce to perform mundane tasks is reducing with software robots.
 AI-powered robots and technologies such as Robotic Process Automation (RPA) and Intelligent Process Automation (IPA) are about to take millions of jobs with daily routine monotonous work that can be done quickly by robots.